materia-dex/materiadex-com/src/pages/docs/materia/02-core-concepts/04-oracles.md

 # Materia solution

 Materia includes several improvements for price feeds built on top of it.
-First, every pair measures (but does not store) the market price at the beginning of each block, before any trades take place.
+First, every pair measures (but does not stores) the market price at the beginning of each block, before any trades take place.
 This price is expensive to manipulate because it is by the last transaction in a previous block.

 **To set the measured price to one that is out of sync with the global market price, an attacker has to make a bad trade at the end of a previous block** , typically with no guarantee that they will arbitrage it back in the next block.
 Attackers will lose money to arbitrageurs unless they can “selfishly” mine two blocks in a row.
 This type of attack presents several challenges and [has not been observed to date](https://arxiv.org/abs/1912.01798).